pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 ## Let's Combine and Compress

-With the currency, direction and multiplier, we have gotten to a point where we can understand what's happening, well, at least to an extent.
+With the currency, direction and multiplier, we have gotten to a point where we can understand what's happening, at least to an extent.
 So, let's add another field that shows the right total amount with the sign.
 We just need to multiply the total with the multiplier.

 > **ProTip:** If you try using the column `Multiplier`, it will not work.
-It is just for viewing purposes as an alias only and there's really no column that exists in that name.
+That column is for viewing purposes as an alias only.
+There's really no column that exists in that name.
 We should redefine the contents of the column for generating the new column.
-Let's say the new column as `Total` and get rid of the old `Total` column.
+Let's say the new column is `Total` and get rid of the old `Total` column.
 In short, we are multiplying what was already total with the query for multiplier.
 Also, we can get rid of the `Direction` since we are not using it.

 The updated query now looks like: